Adamm00/IPSet_ASUS/README.md

 "./jffs/scripts/firewall stats search port 23" Search All Debug Data For Entries On Port 23 "./jffs/scripts/firewall stats search port 23 20" Search All Debug Data For Entries On Port 23 With Customiseable Top20 Output
 "./jffs/scripts/firewall stats reset" Reset All Collected Debug Data

+Here Are Some Example Startup Commands (for firewall-start);
+"./jffs/scripts/firewall start" Normal Startup With Default Features "./jffs/scripts/firewall start noautoban" Startup With Autobanning Disabled "./jffs/scripts/firewall start debug" Startup With Debug Mode Enabled (Also Used For Stat Report Generation)
 ```